MasteryEducation/SecuritiesExamsMastery.ca/content/csc/6/1/index.md

 - [ ] The Ontario Securities Commission.
 - [ ] The World Bank.

-> **Explanation:** The Bank of Canada sets the target for the overnight rate and conducts open market operations to influence interest rates and overall liquidity in the Canadian financial system.
+> **Explanation:**( The Bank of Canada sets the target for the overnight rate and conducts open market operations to influence interest rates and overall liquidity in the Canadian financial system.)

----

 ### What is one key benefit of trading bonds over-the-counter rather than on a centralized exchange?